51²è¹Ýapp

 Registration needed.
 Contact SHAW to schedule an appointment for registration.

-Who: Any currently enrolled student who identifies as male
+Who: Any currently enrolled student with ADHD or who suspect they may have ADHD

 A weekly interpersonal processing group for students who wish to better understand themselves and their connections with others.
 The primary purpose of this group is to explore emotions, share experiences, develop awareness of interpersonal patterns through support and feedback, and further foster healthy vulnerability in relationships.